Beckwith-Wiedemann syndrome clinical outcomes

 Prior to surgery, 94% of children in total had oral stage feeding difficulties related to macroglossia.
 These included spilling of food or drink from the mouth, eating or drinking with the tongue protruded, difficulties with taking a mouthful of food or drink, difficulties preparing and manipulating food to swallow and increased feeding times.
 After surgery, more than 80% in each of the seven years had no oral stage feeding difficulties related to macroglossia, with 87% averaged across all years.

 8. Speech before and after tongue reduction surgery

 Figure 8.1 Speech before and after tongue reduction surgery, 2012/13 to 2018/19

 The above chart shows that prior to surgery, in children who had started to develop speech; the large protruding tongue affected the production of the anterior sounds made with the lips and tongue (blade/lingolabial speech production).
 After surgery, these speech patterns related to the macroglossia were eliminated for all but one child.
 For 99% of children the anterior speech sounds were produced in the expected way for the children’s age.

 The outcomes data for the Beckwith-Wiedemann syndrome service demonstrates significant improvement in resting tongue position, frequency of tongue protrusion, drooling and feeding difficulties, and speech development.

-This information was published in September 2019, and will be updated in September 2020.
+This information was published in September 2019.

 Shipster, C., Oliver, B. & Morgan, A. Speech and oral motor skills in children with Beckwith Wiedemann Syndrome: Pre- and post-tongue reduction surgery.
 Advances in Speech Language Pathology 8, 45–55 (2006).